 Dario Marianelli has scored action movies.
 He’s scored period pieces.
 He’s scored thrillers, and animated films.
 His IMDB is about as an eclectic listing of films as you’ll find on the site — running the spectrum of genre, format, and sound.
-So naturally, we were interested to learn more about this Oscar-winning composer.
+So naturally, we were interested to learn more about this Oscar-winning modern film composer.
 And we did.
-Check out our chat with Dario below, as he spoke to us about rejecting musical styles, scoring a Transformers film, and using a breath controller to control expression (genius!):
+Check out our chat with Dario below, as he spoke to us about rejecting musical styles, scoring a Transformers film, and using a breath controller to control expression (genius!)

 How and when did you first start composing?

 I have been making music since I was six, one way or another, and I always liked improvising at the keyboard.
 I sung in a choir as a kid, I studied piano, and from the age of 19 or so I studied counterpoint, something that interested me very much.
 Actual “composing” only started in my early twenties; I think of the beginning as the moment when I was asked to write a piece for a specific destination and I had a proper deadline.
 I had set up a tiny studio with a friend in my hometown (Pisa, Italy), mostly for fun, not really thinking seriously that we could do it for a living.
 We had an Atari 1024 and an early MIDI keyboard-sampler.
 I really liked that plucky little computer and my first sequencer, Steinberg’s Pro 24.
 I loved that improvisation could be recorded, and manipulated and expanded at will.
 We started making music for tiny events; a town festival, an exhibition of slides from the local photographic club.

 What was the path or the turning point that landed your first major scoring gig?